Controlled Vocabulary

 Webchoir is a full-featured, integrated vocabulary control system with solutions for: information producers, indexers, and seekers.

-SchemaLogic provides commercial solutions to simplify data integration and information retrieval through the use of collaboratively shared schema.
+SmartLogic (formerly SchemaLogic) provides commercial solutions to simplify data integration and information retrieval through the use of collaboratively shared schema.

 •The PLUS Coalition has built a glossary and usage matrix controlled vocabulary to be used in the licensing of photographic images.

-•The Faceted Classification forum discusses the creation and implementation of an alternative to controlled vocabularies named, obviously enough, "Faceted Classification."
+•An Introduction to XFML discusses the creation and implementation of an alternative to controlled vocabularies named, obviously enough, "Faceted Classification."

 •The eXchangeable Faceted Metadata Language provides the XFML format for all to use in representing glossary/thesauri structures.
-The XFML 1.0 spec can be downloaded from a page on this site..
+The XFML 1.0 spec can be downloaded from a page on this site.

 Software for Creating and Maintaining Thesauri